 Using thermal paper in a regular printer is not advisable.
 Thermal paper is designed to work in thermal printers, which use heat instead of ink.
 It is also thinner and more slippery.
 Thus, a regular printer would probably not produce good results.
 The same applies to using regular paper in a thermal printer.

 3. How to Measure Thermal Paper Roll Size?

-Knowing the correct paper roll size is the first step to start your paper roll business.
-If you know the model of your receipt printer, you can simply Google about the receipt printer model or ask your paper supplier, you can usually get exactly what products (paper rolls, printer ribbons, cleaning supplies, etc) are compatible.
+Knowing the correct paper roll size is the first step in selecting and using it in your printer.
+If you know the model of the receipt printer, you can Google the receipt printer model, you can usually get exactly what products (paper rolls, printer ribbons, cleaning supplies, etc.) are compatible.